Here are some frequently asked questions:

 For my own planning purposes, what is your harvest schedule?

-This is a great question since shopping directly from a farm is very different than having items available, year-round, from a grocery store, at your convenience.
+This is a great question since shopping directly from a farm is very different than having items available, year-round, from a grocery store.
 Therefore, we have comprised a harvest schedule as a general outline of what we will have and when.

 Link to Harvest Schedule

-This is especially convenient for meat purchases so you can plan a constant supply of meat year-round since our wait list is usually six months or more in advance.
+This is especially convenient for meat purchases so you can plan a constant supply of meat year-round since our wait list is usually booked up 1 year or more in advance.

 Back to the top